zaiisao/Documentation/en/Real-time-Messaging/rtm_get_event.md

 ## <a name="get_channel"></a>Gets channel events (GET)

 This method gets the channel events from the address specified by the Agora RTM server.
+Events you acquired from this API are removed from the Agora RTM server.
+You cannot get the same event twice.

 > - The number of requests per second for each App ID must not exceed 10.
-> - The RTM backend stores a maximum of 2,000 events.
+> - The RTM server stores a maximum of 2,000 events.
 If the number of events exceeds 2,000, the latest event replaces the oldest event.
 > - The backend returns a maximum of 1,000 events each time.
 > - Agora does not guarantee the time sequence of events across geographical regions (countries or continents), because Agora stores events by geographical regions.
 > - If you have pulled events from one geographical region, you may get the same events when you pull from a different geographical region.
 This is because Agora only synchronize events within a geographical region and does not synchronize events across geographical regions.